dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The first three of these principles are the most important.
 At least to understand the point of open source technology.

 The 10 principles have a resemblance to the FSF's four freedoms.
-There are, as it has been repeteadly pointed out, differences, specially in terms of licensing requirements for derived works.
+There are, as it has been repeatedly pointed out, differences, specially in terms of licensing requirements for derived works.

 # 1.7 - Further reading
 -----------------------